Bayesian experimental design without posterior calculations: an adversarial approach: Pharmacokinetic example

 \paragraph{ADV}

-The top half of Figure \ref{fig:pk_GDA_traces} shows trajectories of $\tau$ and $A$ during GDA optimisation for a single replication.
+The top half of Figure \ref{fig:pk_GDA_traces} shows trajectories of $\tau$ and $A$ during a single replication of GDA optimisation.
 The design points eventually settle into clusters of repeated observations at three times.
 The bottom half shows estimated $\mathcal{K}$ and $\mathcal{J}$ objectives over 100 replications.
 Although all runs have converged after $100,000$ iterations, the objective values are not identical.

 Figure \ref{fig:pk_GDA_designs} shows final designs for all replications.
 The design points typically converge to 3 clusters, around times $1.1$, $3.4$ and $14.0$.
 However the cluster sizes vary between runs, as different local optima are found.
 This explains why runs converge to slightly different objective values.
 Employing point exchange reduces the variation in cluster sizes.
 (There is some variability in exact cluster locations.
 Further investigation showed that this is mainly due to cluster locations changing slightly depending on cluster sizes.)
 PE finds two candidates for an optimal design, with 6 or 7 points near time 1.
-(To find an overall optimum one could now estimate $\hat{J}$ for both using a larger sample size.)
+(To find an overall optimum one could now estimate $\hat{\mathcal{J}}_{\text{ADV}}$ for both using a larger sample size.)
 However GDA runs produced a maximum of 6 points for this cluster.
-This highlights the importance of PE in escaping local optima.
+This highlights the importance of PE to find global optima.

+Figure \ref{fig:pk_boxplots} (left) shows $\hat{\mathcal{J}}_{\text{ADV}}$ values achieved by the final designs from GDA and the SIG methods, as well as for designs sampled from a uniform distribution over $[0,24]^{15}$.
+These estimated were calculated using equation \eqref{eq:Jhat}.
+On average GDA outperforms the SIG methods and further improvement is achieved by also applying point exchange.

-Finally, Figure \ref{fig:pk_posterior} illustrates the posterior from a ADV design, and shows that it is concentrated around the true parameters, unlike that for a FIG design.
+Finally, Figure \ref{fig:pk_posterior} illustrates a posterior found from one particular ADV design, and shows that it is concentrated around the true parameters.

 \paragraph{FIG}